Robsutar/lyanne/examples/README.md

 **Used features**: rt_bevy, bevy_packet_schedules, store_unexpected, auth_tls, auth_tcp, sd_bincode, client, server.

+## smol-sd-none
+Example showing how to create manual serialization/deserialization for packages, without relying on a serializer/deserializer (sd).
+The example also uses the no_panics feature, but uses unwraps since these panics are related to misuse of the crate.

+**Used features**: rt_smol, no_panics, client, server.

 ## tokio-chat
 Example that makes a simple public chat.
 Uses `deserialized_message_map` to store packages in maps, instead of storing them in lists, making it quick and easy to search for packages of the same type.